tobiasrausch/tobiasrausch.github.io/index.md

 ## GitHub Code Repositories

-A full list of my software projects is available on [GitHub](https://github.com/tobiasrausch/).
+A full list of software projects I contributed to is available on [GitHub](https://github.com/tobiasrausch/).